sjsu-library/unionist/_items/unionist--text-0091.md

 transcription: The sense to conduct is worth every other part of it; for great abilities are more frequently possessed, than properly applied.
 scholarlyNotes:
-commentary: 'An interesting reflection from a movement based in moral suasion. '
+commentary: An interesting reflection from a movement based in moral suasion.
 relatedPeople:
 featured:
 repeated: